OliverKurz/vc-icon-theme-collection/README.md

 $ sudo make install
 ```

 3. From the Desktop Environment's Appearance Settings select an icon theme and apply it.
-In most cases the custom icon pack is applied.

-4. If icons haven't changed, restart the file manager being used, or logout.
+4. If icons haven't changed restart file manager, or logout.

 * Uninstalling the icon themes can be achieved by `cd`ing as admin into `/usr/share/icons` and searching for folders to delete with the name _Icons.